ashukumar7/Covid19/README.md

 3. Improve plottings
 4. Add comments for each changes you make in your clone file

+#Intial process
+#Plotting
+#Prediction
+#Analysis and predictions for India

 # Don't make unnecessary changes, feel free to contact.